monarchs-ice/monarchs/docs/source/model_setup_reference.rst

         Useful as a sanity check to make sure that this has worked as intended.
 Typically you might run a test (in serial, on a local machine) where you cancel the run during the first model day to check these plots, then re-run (in parallel, possibly on HPC) with this set to ``False``.

+    dem_diagnostic_plots: bool, optional
+        Default ``False``.

+        If ``True``, generate some plots to check that we have read in the DEM correctly.
+This is useful if using a bounding box to select a subset of the original DEM, so you can check visually that it is working as intended.

 Output settings - time series (i.e. scientific output)